monicamonin/intro-to-web/README.md

 * go through the basic document structure
 * html (hypertext markup language) is a markup langauge
 * it uses ‘tags’ to describe or 'mark up' the content of the page
+* notice how there are opening tags and closing tags.
+Tags describe the content that is between their opening and closing
-* <head> tag just contains information about the file
+* head tag just contains information about the file that the browser uses to understand the file and display it
 * body tag contains information about what to display in the browser window, they will be mainly changing things inside the body tags
 * look at the code and change something in one of the html tags
 * then go back to the local file and refresh it, they can see the changes